 Support & Education Groups

-Voices of Hope provides weekly drop-in support, weekly educational groups, and, at time, time-limited, special topics groups focused on issues such as self-esteem, financial self-sufficiency, journaling, etc.
+Voices of Hope provides weekly drop-in support, weekly educational groups, and special topics groups focused on issues such as self-esteem, financial self-sufficiency, journaling, etc.

 Educational Groups – We offer both DV101 and Parenting 101 for women who are or have been victims of domestic violence.
 For additional information contact our Childrens' Services Advocate: LindseyT@voicesofhopelincoln.org or call 402-476-2110.